-Skins Series 4 has finally ended.
-I can quite honestly say that I have never been more disappointed in the series than with these final few episodes.
+Skins Series 4 has finally ended and I can honestly say that I have never been more disappointed in the series than with these final few episodes.
 Full of suicide, mental illnesses, and murder, what went so wrong?
 I didn’t enjoy the first few episodes of the series but I carried on watching in hope of some improvement.
-But the series became more depressing as it went on, ending in murder and violence with the death of a popular character.
+But the series became more depressing as it went on, ending with murder and violence and with the death of a popular character.

 What happened to being a realistic portrayal of teenagers in the UK?
 Fair enough, we’re not all constantly taking drugs and having sex.
 But as a TV programme, we were quite happy for Skins to show the extremes and to bunch the drama together to make each episode exciting.
 I don’t think that it ever intended to say that we party every day, but it’s not like you we want to see these characters sitting around hungover whilst watching Jeremy Kyle, either.

 I absolutely loved the first two series of Skins.
 I feel that they were more realistic because they didn’t completely focus on this aspect of teenage life.
 The characters still went to college and had plans for their futures.
 We see Jal as the Young Musician of The Year and Tony attending a University interview.
 The characters were a close group of friends, with somebody that everyone could easily relate to.
 They were put in realistic situations of family break-ups, relationship problems and teenage pregnancy (just to name a few).
 The characters made us laugh along with them and cry at their despair (without making us want to slit our wrists or becoming depressed by their own states of depression).